dinhomathias/Amc/EventHandler.md

         Registers an error handler in the Broadcaster.

         Args:
-            handler (any): An object that implements the onError(Bot, TelegramError) method.
+            handler (function): A function that takes (Bot, TelegramError) as arguments.
         """

         self.error_handlers.append(handler)